Subject by subject guide

 In Year 11, students take part in a RS conference in which they meet in small groups with representatives of various organisations, and take part in workshops to discuss ethical and moral issues.

 In the Sixth Form, we offer an A-level course in Religion, Philosophy and Ethics.
 In addition, all students have a weekly Lifeskills lesson, the programme for which includes further opportunities to consider and debate a wide range of ethical, moral and religious questions.

 All students study Physical Education until at least the end of Year 11.

 In Years 7-9, all students have at least 2 hours of Physical Education a week, taught in half-year groups.
 A wide curriculum is followed during each year.
 Students are generally taught in single-sex classes, alongside students of similar physical abilities.

 In Years 10/11, this Core PE curriculum continues for all students, but with more student choice involved.
 In Year 10, students take part in a core PE programme that continues to build on the skills developed across Years 7-9 and includes a number of inter-house competitions.
 In Year 11 students will have a 2 hour lesson once a fortnight where they are given an opportunity to leave the school site and take part in activities in the local community.
 Students can attend Thornbury Leisure Centre, Thornbury Tennis Club and Thornbury Golf Club as well as activities within school.

-In the Sixth Form, we offer A-level PE.
+In the Sixth Form, we can offer A-level PE.
 We also run a timetabled recreational PE class as part of the Sixth Form Extension Curriculum on a Wednesday afternoon.